mhmdheydarii/DjangoRest-Blog-Api/README.md

 # DjangoRest-Blog-Api
-A Django REST API for blogging. focused on backend functionality an  data management.
+A Django REST API for blog website. focused on backend functionality an  data management.